Blood-red haze engulfs Indonesian province as forest fires and smog worsen

-(CNN)The skies over the Indonesian province of Jambi have been turned blood red, as the toxic haze from widespread forest fires continues to affect residents across the country.
+(CNN)The skies over the Indonesian province of Jambi have been turned blood red, as the toxic haze from widespread rainforest fires continues to affect residents across the country.

-Videos and images circulating on social media showed villages and highways completely blanketed by an eerie, red-colored haze in the middle of the day on Monday and Tuesday this week.
+Videos and images circulating on social media showed villages and highways completely blanketed by an eerie, red-colored haze in the middle of the day through the weekend and earlier this week.

+More than 328,000 hectares (about 800,000 acres) of ecologically-rich land have been burned across Indonesia in recent weeks.

+The raging fires have forced hundreds of residents to evacuate and led to the deployment of more than 9,000 personnel to battle the flames, according to the country''s National Board for Disaster Management.

-The red skies were caused by a phenomenon called Mie scattering, which occurs when sunlight is scattered by tiny particles in the air, the country's Meteorology, Climatology, and Geophysics Agency (BMKG) explained on Instagram.
+The ominous-looking red skies were caused by a phenomenon called Mie scattering, which occurs when sunlight is scattered by tiny pollution particles in the air, the country's Meteorology, Climatology, and Geophysics Agency (BMKG) explained on Instagram.
 The scattering happens when the diameter of the particles is similar to the wavelength of visible sunlight, the agency said.

 BMKG said at the time of the red haze, satellite imagery showed a high number of hotspots around Jambi with a high concentration of particulate matter PM10.